 Join mentoring feedback call (once every 3 months for 1 hour)

-Review student CVs
+Review trainee CVs

 Facilitate mock interviews for students